Make this easy DIY Vertical Pallet Garden for your herb and veggies, it’s easy!

 My plan is to drape the long vines cucumbers over the pallet and to string the zucchini up through the trees on a string.

-Balancing The Pallet
+No. 7: Balancing The Vertical Pallet Garden

 To balance the pallet, I added 2 pieces of wood.